List of Starman story arcs: "1976: Super Freaks and Backstabbers" (#28)

-Synopsis: the fourth "Times Past" story explains the backstory of Mikaal Tomas.
+The fourth "Times Past" story explains the backstory of Mikaal Tomas.
 This issue was pencilled by Craig T. Hamilton and inked by Ray Snyder.

 "The Return of Bobo" (#29)

-Synopsis: a bank robber is released from prison and finds a new life in the Opal.
+A bank robber is released from prison and finds a new life in Opal.
 This issue also includes an entry of "The Shade's Journal" that summarizes the current state of affairs in Opal City.

 "Infernal Devices" (#30–33)

-Synopsis: Jack and a pirate ghost confront the mad bomber, Mr. Pip.
+Jack and a pirate ghost confront the mad bomber, Mr. Pip.
 Jack, Alan Scott, and Batman enter Grundy's mind to save his life.

 Issue #30 was colored by Trish Mulvihill.

 Issue #31 was inked by Ray Snyder and Wade Von Grawbadger.

 Issue #33 was pencilled by Tony Harris and Mark Buckingham; inked by Wade Von Grawbadger; and colored by Michael Wright.

 "Merry Pranksters" (#34)

-Synopsis: the fate of Solomon Grundy.
+The fate of Solomon Grundy.
 This issue was pencilled by Mark Buckingham and Steve Yeowell; inked by Wayne Faucher, Wade Von Grawbadger, and Steve Yeowell; and colored by Michael Wright.

 "Mr. Pip and Mr. Black" (#35)

-Synopsis: the final confrontation with Mr. Pip.
+The final confrontation with Mr. Pip.
 This issue was pencilled by Tony Harris and Steve Yeowell.

 This issue ties into the crossover event Genesis.

 "1990: A Hero Once...Despite Himself" (#36)

-Synopsis: the fifth "Times Past" story explains who Will Payton is.
+The fifth "Times Past" story explains who Will Payton is.
 This issue was pencilled by Richard Pace; inked by Wade Von Grawbadger; and colored by John Kalisz.

 "Talking with David '97" (#37)

-Synopsis: the third "Talking with David" story is a dinner party with a cast of dead heroes from the Golden Age.
+The third "Talking with David" story is a dinner party with a cast of dead heroes from the Golden Age.

 "...La Fraternite De Justice Et Libere!" (#38)

-Synopsis: the new Mist vs. the Justice League Europe.
+The new Mist vs. the Justice League Europe.
 This issue was pencilled by Dusty Abell; inked by Norman Lee and Dexter Vines; and colored by Noelle C. Giddings.

 "Lightning and Stars" (#39, The Power of Shazam! (vol. 2) #35, #40 and The Power of Shazam! (vol. 2) #36)

-Synopsis: Bulletman is accused of being a Nazi spy, leading to a team-up between Jack Knight and Captain Marvel.
+Bulletman is accused of being a Nazi spy, leading to a team-up between Jack Knight and Captain Marvel.

 Issue #40 was inked by Ray Snyder and Wade Von Grawbadger.

 The Power of Shazam! (vol. 2) #35–36 was written by Jerry Ordway; pencilled by Peter Krause; inked by Dick Giordano; colored by Glenn Whitmore; lettered by John Costanza; and edited by Mike Carlin.

 "Villain's Redemption" (#41)

-Synopsis: the Shade and Matt O'Dare set out to remove all evidence of Matt's past wrongdoings so that he can make a fresh start.
+Shade and Matt O'Dare set out to remove all evidence of Matt's past wrongdoings so that he can make a fresh start.
 This issue was drawn by Gary Eyskine.

 "1944: Science and Sorcery" (#42)

-Synopsis: the sixth "Times Past" story describes an encounter between Ted Knight and Etrigan the Demon.
+The sixth "Times Past" story describes an encounter between Ted Knight and Etrigan the Demon.
 This issue was pencilled by Matthew Dow Smith.

 "Knight's Past" (#43)

-Synopsis: Jack opens his new antiques store and begins his quest to find Will Payton.
+Jack opens his new antiques store and begins his quest to find Will Payton.
 This issue was pencilled by Mike Mayhew and lettered by Kurt Hathaway.